 Why did we start raising alpacas?
 We fell in love with them, and the alpaca lifestyle!
 There are soo many more reasons to choose to start an alpaca farm…here’s just ten of them!

 Like I said, we fell in love with the animals!
 When we visited that first alpaca farm and saw those intriguing looking animals, it was love at first sight!
 There is a peacefulness about these gentle animals, with their long elegant necks, large eyes, long lashes, and gentle humming.
 Alpacas continue to transfix us, making them irresistible for those of us who have taken the “taken the plunge.”

 Shearing day is one of the most important days of the year on alpaca farms.
 It is the day that we harvest the beautiful fiber that our alpacas have grown over the last year.
-Getting organized for the day ahead of time certainly makes the day less stressful and chaotic.
+Preparing for shearing day and getting organized for the day ahead of time, certainly makes the day less stressful and chaotic.
 Teamwork and a well thought out plan will make shearing day run like a well oiled machine.

 Blazen Spirit of Lady Liberty, the first cria born on our farm, has moved to a new farm in Tennessee.

 It is true that alpacas are quiet and peaceful.
 However, when it comes to male alpacas there is a pecking order, and sometimes they fight to determine who’s going to be in charge.
 Mostly they disagree over who’s going to stand closest to the girls.
 We’ve had two separate groups of males this winter for reasons I’ll explain in a moment.
 Recently, I nonchalantly opened the gate between the two groups because we are needing the barn space, hoping they all could just get along.
 I stood and watched what unfolded next, and found it to be quite interesting.

 Thursday is my day in the alpaca barn, my turn to do farm chores.
 Of course chores get done every day, but Thursday is my day, and today I think the alpacas are excited to see me!